 2) Run the SP harness though the firewall

-Unfortunately I don't have any pics right now, but one tip that we use is to poke a long zip tie though from inside the cab.
-Then tape the connector to the zip tie in a way that creates a gradual slope so the connector doesn't get hung up when pulling it back though to the inside of the cab. we like to use electrical tap because its stretchy.
-Also use some lube around the outside of the sloped tape to help it squeeze though the factory rubber grommet.
+Unfortunately I don't have any pics of this process at the moment.
+But one strategy that we use, is to poke a zip tie though the main wiring harness boot on the drivers side firewall.
+Poke the zip tie through from inside the cab so the connector and be pulled back through.
+Then tape the connector to the zip tie in a way that creates a gradual slope; so the connector doesn't get hung up on anything when pulling it back though into the cab.
+Electrical tap works best because it's stretchy and smooth.
+Also use some type of lube around the outside of the tape to help it squeeze though the factory wire harness boot on the firewall.

 Installing The PowerTray

 Check to make sure nothing is in the way.
-(This customer has a relay holder mounted right where the PowerTray mounts and will be removing it.)
+(This customer has a relay holder mounted right where the PowerTray mounts; This relay will no longer be needed as their light bar can now be wired directly to the Switch-Pros.)

-Its pretty tight under the PowerTray but just take your time on this step.
-If your big beef-cake arms just cant get this step done then some folks have found it easier to use a combination of extensions/swivel sockets in order to bring the ratchet out past the edge of the PowerTray.
+Its a little tight under the PowerTray, so just take your time on this step.
+If your big beef-cake arms just cant get this step done then some folks have found it easier to use a combination of extensions/swivel sockets in order to bring the ratchets handle out past the edge of the PowerTray.

-Attach the support leg to the inside lip on the PowerTray with the included M6 hardware.
+Make sure the support leg is straight up and down and not angled.
+Then use a 10MM ratchet or wrench to finish tightening the connection at the top of the support leg.
 Note: The serrations on the M6 flange nut will bite into the aluminum support leg when you tighten the bolt.
-Simply hold the nut firmly in your fingers until while you tighten the bolt and let science do the rest.
+Simply hold the nut firmly in your fingers while you tighten the bolt and let science do the rest.

-Wiring Switch-Pros Ignition and light seance wires: (Photo Dump)
+Wiring Switch-Pros Ignition and light sense wires: (Photo Dump)

 The Switch-Pros has three voltage sensing wires used to control some of the features showcased by the unit.
 The light blue wire is the ignition sense wire and it is required in order to turn on and begin programing the Switch-Pros.
 The other taps are optional and used as a light sense (White wire used to dim the switch panel when you turn your lights on at night) and a trigger tap (Pink wire, this will be unique to each build, some have used this to tap into their reverse lights to simultaneously tigger aftermarket backup lights).

-Step 1 - This is optional group the 3 wires together and wrap approximately 18 inches of Techflex (supplied by Switch-Pros) and seal both ends with heatshrink.
+Step 1 - The following steps are optional.
+Group the 3 wires together and wrap approximately 18 inches of Techflex (supplied by Switch-Pros) and seal both ends with heatshrink.

 Step 2 - Bring the wires up into the factory fuse box by following the factory wires.